Lab 5: Intro to Machine Learning

 Let’s see also the relationship between the binary outcome variable heart_disease and the binary predictor variable coffee_drinker.

-• we use the handy count function from dplyr to count occurrences in categorical variable(s) combinations.
+• With the handy dplyr::count function we count occurrences in categorical variable(s) combinations.

 heart_train %>%

-# count the unique values per each group from 2 categorical variables' combinations
+# 1) Count the unique values per each group from 2 categorical variables' combinations

 dplyr::count(heart_disease, coffee_drinker, name = "count_by_group") %>%